 This action proposes that City Council adopt an ordinance requiring residential remodels to consider installing certain energy efficiency upgrades as part of their project.
-In 2019, after intial implementation, it was determined that this measure would be infeasible to implement.
-Therefore, this measure was revised in the 2020 interim update to the CAP.
+The ordinance is anticipated to be approved by City Council and take effect in 2020.

 Action BE-2 Require New Single-Family Homes to Install Solar Water Heaters